-The “Azerbaijan Caspian Shipping” CJSC is comprised of the offshore support and merchant fleets and two shipyards.
+The “Azerbaijan Caspian Shipping” CJSC is comprised of offshore support and merchant fleets and two shipyards.

-The “Azerbaijan Caspian Shipping” CJSC plays connecting role in the Transport Corridor Europe-Caucasus-Asia (TRACECA), provides marine transportation of goods and passengers along with Trans-Caspian Sea as well as provides offshore support services for oil and gas operations.
+The “Azerbaijan Caspian Shipping” CJSC plays a connecting role in the Transport Corridor Europe-Caucasus-Asia (TRACECA), providing marine transportation of goods and passengers along with the Trans-Caspian Sea as well as provides offshore support services for oil and gas operations.

-The rapid growth of oil production in Baku in the nineteenth century gave impulse to the development of shipping industry in the Caspian Sea.
-Naturally, at that time, new vessels were required for transportation of oil and oil products.
+The rapid growth of oil production in Baku in the nineteenth century gave impulse to the development of the shipping industry in the Caspian Sea.
+Naturally, at that time, new vessels were required for the transportation of oil and oil products.
 It is no coincidence that the world’s first oil barge “Alexander” was operated in the Caspian Sea in 1873.
-The first tanker in the world – “Zoroaster” (built in 1878) was voyaging to the Caspian Sea.
-The first internal combustion engine “Vandal” (1903) and the first two reversible motor “Delo” (1908) ships were also fortuned to the Caspian Sea sailors.
+The first tanker in the world – “Zoroaster” (built-in 1878) was voyaging to the Caspian Sea.
+The first internal combustion engine “Vandal” (1903) and the first two reversible motors “Delo” (1908) ships were also fortuned to the Caspian Sea sailors.

-The Caspian Shipping Company was founded on May 21, 1858 by establishment of “The Caucasus and Mercury” Joint-Stock Company.
+The Caspian Shipping Company was founded on May 21, 1858, by the establishment of “The Caucasus and Mercury” Joint-Stock Company.